Filtered Sessions

 Workplace Application:

 HR professionals need to be able to spot deception when conducting investigations and interviewing and hiring applicants.
 While research shows that the average person is lied to twice a day, most people are extremely poor at spotting deception because they rely on inaccurate stereotypes about how people behave when they lie.
 In this engaging and interactive session from a former U.S. Department of Justice attorney, you will watch videos and examine case studies to learn how to spot signs of deception and truthfulness.
-You will learn scientifically-validated methods for spotting deception that you can apply in your everyday work life.

 Learning Objectives: